 Top Ukrainian official says Kyiv finds Indian-made components in Russian attack drones

-Vishay Intertechnology and Aura Semiconductor Under Scrutiny
+Vishay and Aura Semiconductor Face Scrutiny

 The report cited unnamed sources and internal documentation that identified components from two Indian companies—Vishay Intertechnology and Aura Semiconductor—as present in Russian drones.
 Ukraine’s findings reportedly led to at least two formal diplomatic complaints submitted to India’s Ministry of External Affairs since 2023.